search-icon

 5 Psychological Thrillers for Fans of I’m Thinking of Ending Things

-Photo from I'm Thinking of Ending Things Movie
+Share 5 Psychological Thrillers for Fans of I’m Thinking of Ending Things

 The Netflix adaptation of Iain Reid’s amazing novel I’m Thinking of Ending Things is right around the corner (September 4, to be exact).
 Directed by Charlie Kaufman, this story follows a girl who travels with her boyfriend to his parents’ farm, only to realize that everything she knew about him, herself, and the world might be wrong.
 Intriguing, right?
 If you’re like us and want to make the time fly by before the movie releases, we’ve pulled together five books that will keep you more than occupied while you wait.
 You won’t be disappointed by these psychological thrillers (some of which Iain himself has read!)